OUR SERVICES

 We strongly recommend that you:

-Feed premium pet foods such as Hill's Science Diet.
+Use premium pet foods such as Hill’s Science Diet.
 Hills foods offer high-quality ingredients, nutritional research, and show a solid track record of quality and palatability.
 Feeding generic pet foods may lead to obesity, irregular bowel movements, or excess intestinal gas.

 Make sure the food is fresh.
-When you purchase pet food, check for freshness and purchase only the amount necessary for your pet.
+When you purchase pet food, check for freshness and purchase only the necessary amount for your pet.
 Store pet food in a cool, dry place and keep it tightly closed.
 Discard uneaten food and always place fresh food in a clean bowl.
-In general, hard food (or "kibble") is preferred for maintaining dental health and minimizing tartar build-up.
+In general, hard food (or “kibble”) is preferred for maintaining dental health and minimising tartar build-up.
 Soft, canned food tends to be more palatable and can be stored for longer.

 Maintain a daily routine.
 A regular schedule will help your pet keep normal bowel movements and avoid indoor accidents.
 Younger pets need to be fed more frequently, as they are usually more energetic and burn more calories.

-Avoid "people" food.
-Your pet's digestive system is simpler than yours and can be easily upset by changes.
-Feeding table scraps will result in an unbalanced diet, can cause stomach upsets or even life-threatening inflammation of the pancreas.
+Avoid “people” food.
+Your pet’s digestive system is simpler than yours and can be easily upset by changes.
+Feeding table scraps will result in an unbalanced diet, which can cause stomach upsets or even life-threatening inflammation of the pancreas.

 Life Cycle Feeding